mub1989/sample/README.md

      }

      /**
-      * Show the form for creating a new resource.
+      * Show the form for creating a new artical.
       *
       * @return \Illuminate\Http\Response
       */